 Revival.
 Gospel Brunch has a whole new look, benefiting Rainbow House @ Midtown Moon, 3 p.m.

 Swank Tea Partay.
 DJ Kimber beats down the lesbian party people @ Henry’s, 4 p.m.

 Literature Series w/Franklin Abbott.
 The poet and lit fan hosts queer literati Theresa Davis, Soniah Kamel, Rupert Fike, Duncan Teague channeling James Baldwin, Luis Alvarez, Jef Blocker impersonating Ogden Nash, and Janet Metzger reading from Julia Child @ Waller’s Coffee Shop, Decatur, 6 p.m.

 Armorettes.
 The camp drag crazies with the hearts of gold against AIDS are in their 41st year of weekly shows @ Midtown Moon, 8 p.m.

 Queer AF.
 Drew Friday hosts this raucous drag and variety show @ My Sister’s Room, 9 p.m.

-An early version of this calendar originally appeared in Q magazine.
+A version of this feature originally ran in Q magazine.
 Read the full issue online here:

-Pick up a new edition each week at queer and LGBTQ-friendly venues around town, and check back every Thursday for the latest Queer Agenda of weekend events.
-You can also check out our schedule of queer Atlanta’s biggest and best fall shows, soirees and special guests through Thanksgiving.
+Pick up a new edition each week at queer and LGBTQ-friendly venues in Atlanta, and check back every Thursday for the latest Queer Agenda of weekend events.
+You can also check out our schedule of queer Atlanta’s biggest and best summer shows, soirees and special guests through Labor Day.